WalidGharianiEAGLE/py-cdr/README.md

 # py-cdr - Climate Data Records API

 This is a small project in progress. pycdr provides an API for accessing climate data records from the National Centers for Environmental Information (NCEI) hosted datasets.
-With pycdr, you can easily query datasets, retrieve dataset URLs, and access dataset information.
+With pycdr, you can easily query datasets, retrieve dataset URLs, and access dataset information..

 This is a MVP that provides some dataset to retrieve: